AdmcCarthy/Identify_Fraud_from_Enron_Email/README.rst

 information to be able to exapand the POI and non-POI dataset but that will not be taken further here.

+There anomalous values in the dataset.

+One person value is TOTAL, which gives a sum of values, rather than relating to being a person.
+This is removed during the data processing pipeline.

 Enron Final Project dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~